xinsnake/datascience-e2e/README.md

 ## Acknologements

-- Thanks [@fujikosu](https://github.com/fujikosu) for getting Python
+- Thanks [@fujikosu](https://github.com/fujikosu) to start the foundation investigation, and multiple contributions on Jupyter Extensions, Python utilities and overall setup.
-code to run on local PySpark or Azure DataBricks.
 - [databrickslabs/jupyterlab-integration]
 (https://github.com/databrickslabs/jupyterlab-integration) for the
 integration between Jupyter Labs and DataBricks.